Stay Fit and Fed with these Virginia Day Trips

 Do: Discover Richmond Tours

 Get your steps in while soaking up in-depth Richmond history on a Discover Richmond Food Tour.
-Learn the backstory of neighborhood spots and take in the architecture while pit-stopping at topnotch restaurants and bakeries.
-Or if you just want to enjoy the outdoors, try one of their Hiking Tours!
+Learn the backstory of neighborhood spots and take in the architecture while pit-stopping at top-notch restaurants and bakeries.
+Or, if you want to enjoy the outdoors, try one of their Hiking Tours!

 Eat: The Daily Kitchen & Bar

-If you still have room for another bite, stop into Carytown’s The Daily Kitchen & Bar, offering healthy, cuisine-hopping entrees spotlighting loads of local ingredients.
+If you still have room for another bite, stop into Carytown’s The Daily Kitchen & Bar, which offers healthy, cuisine-hopping entrees that spotlight loads of local ingredients.
 Too full from a food tour?
 Grab a kombucha mocktail at the bar!

 Bonus Idea: Pay tribute to Richmond’s lifeblood with a hike, run, pedal, or paddle along the James River, then follow up with eats at the Daily Kitchen & Bar.
-And don’t stop there: Over at Ellwood Thompson’s, grab healthy, local fodder such as Farmstead Ferments and SVO Chicken for tomorrow’s menu.
+And don’t stop there: Over at Ellwood Thompson’s, grab healthy, local fodder such as Farmstead Ferments.

 Shenandoah Valley